 All the relay contacts are FORM C (Com, N.O., N.C.).
-Toshiba recommends fusing all contacts with external fuses.
-The TX has four programmable relays on TB3 on the power board.
-The relays are rated for 240Vac, 5 A and 1200 VA.
+Motortronics recommends fusing all contacts with external fuses.
+The DXT has four programmable relays on TB3 on the power board.
+The relays are rated for 240 VAC, 5 A and 1200 VA.
 These relays can respond to either a fault condition or an up-to-speed condition.
-In the TX all tripping functions have been assigned to the TRIP (AUX1) relay, and all alarm (warning) condition has been configured to the ALARM (AUX2) relay.
-AUX 3 is factory programmed for a SHUNT TRIP indication and can be connected to a shunt trip coil on an incoming circuit breaker or open an input isolation contactor.
+In the DXT all tripping functions have been assigned to the TRIP (AUX1) relay, and all alarm (warning) condition has been configured to the ALARM (AUX2) relay.
+AUX 3 is used for a MOTOR RUNNING indication.
+The relay contact will energize when the start command has been given and deenergizes when a stop or fault condition occurs.
 AUX4 is the AT SPEED contact.
-When the motor has reached the end of its acceleration ramp, the TX will wait until the AT SPEED programmed time delay has expired.
+When the motor has reached the end of its acceleration ramp, the DXT will wait until the AT SPEED programmed time delay has expired.
 Then, the relay will energize until a stop command has been received.
-The AT SPEED contact can be used to operate a bypass contactor (used for shorting the load current around the SCRs.
 To change AUX3 or AUX4 functions, see Setpoint Page 4.